Itinerary

 Lisbon

-You'll land at Lisbon International Airport and get a complimentary transfer straight to your hotel.
-Once you've settled in and freshened up, your Travel Director will take you to a welcome dinner at a local restaurant.
-It's a good chance to meet the other people on the tour and get oriented before things really get going.
+You'll arrive at Lisbon International Airport and get complimentary transfers to your hotel.
+After settling in, there's time to relax before meeting your Travel Director for a Welcome Dinner at a local restaurant.
+It's a good chance to meet the other travelers on the tour.

 - Meals

-- Dinner (Welcome Dinner at a local restaurant)
+- Dinner (Welcome Dinner at a local restaurant with the opportunity to mingle with fellow travellers)

 - Accommodation